DivyathaSatheeshEdachana/Digital_Clock/README.md

 # Digital_Clock

-A digital clock designed using Arduino Uno and programmed in C. Ping configurations done in the board.
+A digital clock designed using Arduino Uno and programmed in C. Pin configurations done in the board.